 But soon, you learn that it isn’t as easy as it looks.
 It’s easier to get distracted at home than when in the office.
 Suddenly, other things seem to creep into your workday like the kitchen (whether cooking or cleaning), easy access to social media, and of course, kids.

 With that in mind, it’s more important than ever to be focused and productive when you do sit down to tackle your email.
-Try these tips to help improve your email throughput:
+Try these 4 tips for working from home effectively to help improve your email throughput:

 Keep your same Monday morning habits.

 When I first started working from home back in October 2002 to run Sperry Software, I wore a collared, tucked in polo shirt and slacks with dress shoes for the first 60 days.
 This had the most positive effect on my thinking that I was “in the office” and not at home.
 If you have things that you normally do on every weekday it’s best to keep those habits going for as long as possible.

 Chunk up your workday.

 If you have kids, it will be impossible to get hours of work done without being interrupted, and this should be expected and is normal.
 To deal with this you can assign yourself certain hours of the day to get things done.
 For me, waking up early, getting a cup of coffee and then immediately answering emails is one way to get focused – even though most productivity experts say to start your day with anything other than email is best, that may not be right for you right now.

 Regardless of how you carve out time, once you start concentrating on work try to create a short term goal of 30 minutes or less.
 For example respond to the five most important emails in your inbox and also organize it to get rid of the clutter.

 Delegate it; Defer it; Delete it; Do it.